TableCheck-Labs/code-review-guidelines/submitters.md

 > Clean code is simple and direct.
 Clean code reads like well-written prose.
 Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of control.

 Have you ever had to doublecheck and proofread your taxes, important forms, important emails sent to clients, presentations…anything?
 Code is no exception.
-Submitting your draft MR and re-reading the diff is a great way to catch mistakes before you ask for review.
+Submitting your draft PR and re-reading the diff is a great way to catch mistakes before you ask for review.

 Proofreading also allows you to read the diff as if you were the reviewer; the diff should be just as clear to you as it is to anybody else.
 Take a small break, then come back and re-read your diff.
 If you find anything confusing, the reviewer will definitely find it confusing as well.